-The Queanbeyan region, which straddles country NSW and the ACT is well placed for those who want to escape from the city.
+The Queanbeyan region in NSW, which straddles country NSW and the ACT is well placed for those who want to escape from the city.

 - The Queanbeyan Museum

 - QBN Steakhouse

 A charming town within easy reach of Canberra, the NSW South Coast and the Snowy Mountains, Queanbeyan has a rich history, a vibrant food scene and it's own unique personality.
 So whether it’s for a weekend getaway or a longer visit with family or friends, Queanbeyan has a lot to offer.

 What to do